-Biden is set to meet with Senate Republicans, with no clear bipartisan path forward on infrastructure
+Biden holds ‘good faith’ infrastructure talks with Senate Republicans, but they’re still far apart on the hardest questions

 Those kinds of sacrifices — greatly scaling back the Democrats’ ambitions at a time when they hold the levers of power in Washington — are ones others in the party aren’t willing to make.

-“We appreciate the White House’s interest in reaching across the aisle to seek Republican support for overwhelmingly popular infrastructure priorities,” write roughly 60 House Democrats across the ideological spectrum in a new letter being sent to Democratic leaders.
+“We appreciate the White House’s interest in reaching across the aisle to seek Republican support for overwhelmingly popular infrastructure priorities,” roughly 60 House Democrats across the ideological spectrum wrote in a letter being sent to Democratic leaders.
 “While bipartisan support is welcome, the pursuit of Republican votes cannot come at the expense of limiting the scope of popular investments.”

 Jeff Stein contributed to this report.